pavelapekhtin/price-driven-switch/README.md

 #### Homebridge with homebridge-http-switch plugin

-You can set up Homebrige to show an on/off switch in HomeKit and build an automation off it (if this swithc is on, then turn the boiler on, etc).
-Below is the config example for setting up a switch that wold report the on/off command from this package.
+You can set up Homebrige to show an on/off switch in HomeKit and build an automation off it (if this switch is on, then turn the boiler on, etc).
+Below is the config example for setting up a switch that would report the on/off command from this package.

 Install the [homebridge-http-switch](https://github.com/homebridge-plugins/homebridge-http-switch) plugin: